L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Implementation Steps

 1. Use dig or nslookup to query for A, MX, NS, CNAME records.
-2. Attempt a zone transfer (dig AXFR @nameserver domain.com) if allowed.
+2. If permitted, attempt a zone transfer (dig AXFR @nameserver domain.com).
-3. Run dnsenum or other scripts to systematically find subdomains.
+3. Use programs such as dnsenum to methodically locate subdomains.
-4. Document your findings for potential entry points or infrastructure mapping.
+4. Keep track of your discoveries for mapping infrastructure or potential entry points.

 ## Key Takeaways

-- Often reveals hidden or staging subdomains.
+- Often exposes staging or hidden subdomains.
-- Reiterates the importance of proper DNS configuration to prevent zone transfers.
+- Stresses the need of setting up DNS correctly to prevent zone transfers.

 TryHackMe: https://tryhackme.com/r/room/passiverecon